What is a Language Isolate, and how do they come about?

 ‘a natural language with no demonstrable genealogical relationship with other languages; that is, one that has not been demonstrated to descend from an ancestor common with any other language’.

-Basically, a language isolate is a language family consisting of one single language.
+Or, to put it another way, a language isolate is a language family consisting of one single language.

 What language isolates are there?

 Determining a language’s genetic connections is a complicated matter which involves a lot of research, analysing historical data and written records.
 Linguists have different approaches to this, and there is no universal agreement on what languages can be considered isolates.
+However, usually linguists would compare it to other (usually geographically close) languages for anything that could trace it to an existing or extinct ancestral language.
+This can include grammar structure, phonology, shared history, and more.
+However, it’s important to note that shared, or loan words don’t equate to a shared language family.

 Due to the differences in opinions and approaches, it is impossible to say how many language isolates there are in total.
 The numbers range from 75 to 129.